jl293/tribopy/README.md

 - Chapter 9: Lubrication of Non-Conformal Contacts *
 - Chapter 10: Dry and Mixed Friction *
 - Chapter 11: Wear ! -- Need to add context from textbook
-- Chapter 12: Measuring Friction and Wear !
+- Chapter 12: Measuring Friction and Wear ! -- Need to add context from textbook
-- Chapter 13: Nano- and Biotribology
+- Chapter 13: Nano- and Biotribology X

 <!-- ## Installation
 text